AgencyHandy/tunneler/README.md

 # @agencyhandy/tunneler

-A CLI tool to manage Cloudflare tunnels and Route53 DNS records.
+A CLI tool to manage Cloudflare Tunnels and DNS records without needing to leave your terminal.

 ## Installation
 ```bash